Jollerprutt/proxmox-node/README.md

 ## Proxmox Installation
 Each proxmox node installation requires two hard disks.
-Disk one (sda) is for proxmox OS so a small 30Gb disk is adequate.
-Use a sata or USB dom if you like.
+Disk one (subject to hardware so not always sda, so we refer to them all as sdx) is for the Proxmox OS so a small 120 Gb disk is adequate.
+Even USB dom if you like.
-Disk two (sdb) I recommend a 500Gb SSD (minimum 250Gb SSD).
+Disk two (sdx) I recommend a 500 Gb SSD which will be used as Proxmox ZFS shared storage disk for the cluster.
+But for my installation I use a 250 Gb SSD.
-Create your proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.
-Remember to remove your USB media on reboot.
+Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.
+For your Synology Virtual Machine Proxmox VM pre-setup follow the the instructions [HERE](https://github.com/ahuacate/synobuild).
+Remember to remove your USB media on reboot on the hard metal hardware.
 Configure each node as follows:

 | Option | Node 1 Value | Node 2 Value | Node 3 Value |
 | :---  | :---: | :---: | :---: |